The Terror of Tiny Town: Reception

+Contemporary reception

 The reputation of The Terror of Tiny Town rests primarily on its oddball premise and its tongue-in-cheek title, with some of today's viewers regarding it as a "so bad it's good" movie.
 When it was first released in 1938, however, the film garnered excellent reviews as a novelty feature.
 Hollywood Spectator: "One of the most interesting and pleasantly entertaining pictures I have seen in quite a spell of moons...
 We do not laugh at these nice little persons.
 We laugh with them as they strut importantly, and obviously with appreciation of the humor in it... good fun, a screen treat you should not miss."
 Motion Picture Daily: "The midgets play the picture as earnestly, professionally, and melodramatically as any aggregation of full-statured performers ever played one.
 By managing it so, Jed Buell has turned out a film that is a distinct novelty and, more than that, a new kind of motion picture."
 Film Daily: "Decided novelty should do handsomely at the boxoffice if properly exploited... western fans, especially youngsters, should enjoy it hardily."

 Audiences of the day liked it as a change of pace: a Maine exhibitor reported, "They liked it so well, some came back Saturday.
 It was a good story and more carefully put together than the run of mill westerns."

-Contemporary reviews
+Later reviews

 Author and film critic Leonard Maltin awarded the film one and a half out of four stars, calling it 'A typical, badly enacted stagebrush plot".TV Guide awarded the film one out of four stars, calling it "One of the strangest ideas ever put to film".
 Charles Tatum from eFilmCritic.com gave the film one out of five stars, panning the film's acting, screenplay, and musical numbers; stating that the film was "so short on entertainment".
 Craig Butler from Allmovie panned the film, calling it "disappointingly boring", criticizing the film's amateurish acting, unimaginative screenplay, and uninspired direction.
 On his website Ozus' World Movie Reviews, Dennis Schwartz awarded the film a grade C+, writing, "It holds up as a curio for those parties who are just curious to see midget cowboys in action."
 Film Threat noted that, although it 'wasn't a great movie', it was still fun to watch.
 On the film's entertainment value, the reviewer wrote, "The Terror of Tiny Town is so patently weird and spirited that it actually becomes very funny (albeit in a perverse and politically incorrect way).
 The midget cast isn't especially talented and a lot of the dialogue reading comes across as hilariously stilted (the fight sequences are priceless in their clumsiness – obviously stunt doubles were out of the question here).
 And Nita Krebs, as the Dietricheseque saloon singer, is so wildly over-the-top (or under-the-top, in her case), that her musical siren call is priceless in its warped eroticism."